fbpx

 Types Of Chandeliers

-A globe chandelier's basic design is an orb singularly suspended from the ceiling.
-This kind of lighting often utilizes colored light bulbs, allowing for the sphere to glow in various different colors, creating a unique atmosphere.
+A globe chandelier’s basic design is an orb singularly suspended from the ceiling.
+It uses colored light bulbs, allowing the sphere to glow in various colors, creating a unique atmosphere.

-A lantern chandelier is just that- a single lantern or collection of smaller ones suspended from the ceiling.
-A versatile style, the lantern chandelier can be finished to fit nearly any decor style.
+A lantern chandelier is just that—a single lantern or collection of smaller ones suspended from the ceiling.
+This versatile style can be finished to fit nearly any decor style.

 Does The Shape Of A Table Have To Match The Chandelier’s Shape?